maclover7/boss-v2/README.md

 - `boss ping` --> will return pong
 - `boss gif me QUERY` --> will return a GIF from Giphy that it searches for with your query
+- `boss swanson me` --> will return a Ron Swanson GIF from Giphy